mshelby/Smart_Speaker/Docs/Hardware_Materials.md

 # Hardware & Materials List

-#### Amazon and other links referenced due to fast shipping and ubiquitous access.
-You might also consider buying from the stores at [Future Proof Homes](https://futureproofhomes.net/collections/all-products) to support that project!
+#### This is an exhausted list of absolutely every material used to create the project.
+Project builders may already have some of these tools & materials, or suitable substitutes.
+Not every item will need purchasing for each unit built!
+Some items contain quantaties suitable for building multiple units, but were listed as purchased for affordability.
+Project builers are encouraged to economize where possible!
+These items were purchased to acieve the goals of the project... i.e. "quiet quality / quiet luxury."
+Amazon and other links referenced due to fast shipping and ubiquitous access.
+Project builders might also consider buying from the stores at [Future Proof Homes](https://futureproofhomes.net/collections/all-products) to support that project as well!

 <br><br>